steadybit/docs-public/content/installation-agent/1-docker.md

   docker.chaosmesh.io/chaosmesh/agent
 ```

+## Static Agent

+We also provide a static version of docker image `docker.chaosmesh.io/chaosmesh/agent-static` having which already includes all features and has the auto-updates disabled by default.

+## Non-privileged container

 In case you need to run the container non-privileged you can add the individual capabilities:
 ´´´
 --security-opt apparmor:unconfined \